Why socialise with usOnline and in person, find out why people choose our Australian freelance events

 It was uncovered that the biggest issues facing freelancers were:

 From working at home alone with no one to talk to through to friends, family and peers not understanding the process, isolation was plaguing Australian freelancers.
+This isolation often eroded confidence, resilience and fed self-doubt.

 Even though 2010 saw the introduction of startups and networks in the freelance space, true community and connectivity were in its infancy at the time.
 This is where the Freelance Jungle excels.